A Confessional Portrayal of the Last Day in the Life of Thomas Merton, the Famous Catholic Monk and Writer

 Why did Thomas Merton die the way he did?

-In this radical reinterpretation of Merton’s character, Hourihan provides a convincing explanation to this question, which a multitude of Catholics have asked themselves.
+In this radical reinterpretation of Merton’s character, Hourihan provides a convincing explanation to this question, which many Catholics have asked themselves.
 He probes the enigmatic event with such insight that the significance of Merton’s death is finally illuminated.

 Hourihan demythologizes Thomas Merton, a man sadly unsuited for the role his followers imposed on him.
 His basic conclusion is that Westerners lack grounding in a mystical orientation that would instruct them about the nature of spirituality.
 Hourihan, an American himself, reveals Western religious institutions as inadequate for understanding the deeper mystical traditions.